Israel: What do Catholics believe about the Jewish people?

 We love Israel and have been there twice including spending 6 days with an Orthodox Jewish family.
-During late night discussions the father said, "Those early apostles really were Jewish weren't they?"
-Photos of the Holy Land are here.
+The father said, "Those early apostles really were Jewish weren't they?"
+(Holy Land photos)

 The Catholic Church recognizes the great legacy and the ongoing importance of the Jewish people.
 In his address during his historic visit to the Great Synagogue of Rome April 13, 1986, Pope John Paul II said:

 “…the Church of Christ discovers her ‘bond’ with Judaism by ‘searching into her own mystery.’
 The Jewish religion is not ‘extrinsic’ to us, but in a certain way is ‘intrinsic’ to our own religion.
 With Judaism, therefore, we have a relationship which we do not have with any other religion.
 You are our dearly beloved brothers and, in a certain way, it could be said that you are our elder brothers.”
 (Spiritual Pilgrimage, page 63).

 Before discussing the Catholic position on Israel, let us first examine Evangelical positions.
 There are conflicting views among Evangelicals over the Jewish people in the plan of God's salvation.
 On one hand there is Millennialism.
 On the other Replacement Theology.
 Catholics would say there are elements of truth at both ends of this continuum, but also fundamental flaws with both Millennialism and Replacement Theology.